tethysplatform/tethys/docs/supplementary/app_project.rst

 The data structures, classes, and methods that are used to define the data model :file:`model.py` module.
 The :file:`templates` directory contains all the Django HTML templates that are used to generate the views of the app.
 The :file:`controllers.py` module contains Python files for each controller of the app.
 The :file:`public` directory is used for static resources such as images, JavaScript and CSS files.
 The :file:`app.py` file contains all the configuration parameters for the app.

-To learn how to work with the files in the :term:`app package`, see the :doc:`../tutorials/getting_started` tutorial.
+To learn how to work with the files in the :term:`app package`, see the :ref:`key_concepts_tutorial` tutorial.

 Naming Conventions
 ==================